The Complete Guide to Designing a Patio

 Outdoor Kitchen

-If you’re an avid cook and love showing off your latest recipe to friends and family, an outdoor kitchen makes a perfect addition to your patio.
-Do you want a built-in fridge, sink, prep area, and the whole nine yards?
+If you’re an avid cook and love showing off your latest recipe, an outdoor kitchen makes a perfect addition to your patio.
+Do you want the whole nine yards with a built-in fridge, sink, and prep space?
 If so, make sure all appliances and materials are weather-resistant.

 Dining Space

-Dining al fresco is one of the many joys in life, and you can do it right in your backyard!
+Dining in the sunshine is one of life’s greatest joys, and you can do it right in your backyard.
 When looking for an outdoor dining set, consider how you’ll serve meals.
 If you prefer going the buffet route, you’ll need counter space.
-Also, if you have children, consider getting a kids’ table.
-It’ll come in handy during those holiday meals.
+If you have a big family, a large patio table is a must—and a coordinating kids’ table will come in handy during the holidays.

 Bar Area

-If you often host cocktail parties, the bar area is the center of the action.
-So why not take it outside?
-To make the most out of your patio, consider an all-season bar cart, built-in refrigerator, and bar-height stools and tables.
+If you host cocktail parties often, the bar is likely the main attraction.
+But depending on where it’s located in your home, it may cause traffic jams.
+An open-air bar is the perfect place to keep both the party and drinks flowing.
+To make the most out of your patio bar, consider an all-season bar cart, built-in refrigerator, and bar-height stools and tables.

 Garden Retreat

-Reconnecting with Mother Nature can do wonders for your emotional and mental health.
-If you need to decompress or stop and smell the roses for a bit, a beautiful garden makes a perfect sanctuary.
-Think about adding a water feature like a fountain or koi pond for extra ambiance.
+Reconnecting with Mother Nature can do wonders for your physical and mental health.
+If you’re ready to stop and smell the roses, a beautiful garden makes a perfect sanctuary.
+Adding a water feature like a fountain or koi pond is a great way to add ambiance; a hot tub or sauna will offer next-level bliss.

 Nautical 3-Piece Chaise Set